TalaoDAO/Gaia-X_Talao/README.md

-# Talao enterprise wallet for Gaia-X
+# Talao Enterprise Wallet for Gaia-X

-## The Talao wallet
+## The Self Sovereign Identity Talao wallet

 This repository presents the use of Talao's SSI wallet for integration into the Gaia-X SSI environment.